Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Sheaves on bornological coarse spaces

+\begin{ex} \ \begin{enumerate} \item For a $G$-set $X$ we have $\pi_{0}(X_{min})\cong X$ and $\pi_{0}(X_{max})\cong *$. \item {If $X$ carries a metric $d$, we have $\pi_0(X_d) \cong *$.
+If we allow metrics to take the value $\infty$, two points in $X$ lie in the same coarse component if and only if they are at a finite distance from each other. \item Similarly, the canonical coarse structure on a group also has only one coarse component.}\qedhere \end{enumerate} \end{ex}

-\begin{rem} If $Y$ is in $\cP_{X}$, we can consider $Y$ with the induced coarse structure, and then take $\pi_{0}(Y)$ in the sense of \cref{wetghiojweorgergwgwgegrwrg423t2} for the trivial group.
+\begin{rem} If $Y$ {is a subset of of a $G$-coarse space $X$}, then we can consider $Y$ with the induced coarse structure, and then take $\pi_{0}(Y)$ in the sense of \cref{wetghiojweorgergwgwgegrwrg423t2} for the trivial group.
 Alternatively, we can consider the subset of $\pi_{0}(X)$.
 Both constructions give canonically isomorphic sets.
 The latter description shows that $\pi_{0}(Y)$ is a $G$-invariant subset of $\pi_{0}(X)$ if $Y$ is a $G$-invariant subset. \end{rem}

-For $\bC$ in $\Fun(BG,\CL)$ we will abbreviate $\Sh^{U(\pi_{0}(X)),G}_{\bC} $ (see \eqref{nwerjkgwegergwger}) by $\Sh^{\pi_{0},G}_{\bC}(X)$ and $L^{U(\pi_{0}(X)),G}$ (see \cref{qoiwejfqowefefqfewfq}) by $L^{\pi_{0},G}$.
+For $\bC$ in $\Fun(BG,\CL)$ we will abbreviate $\Sh^{U(\pi_{0}(X)),G}_{\bC}(X) $ (see \eqref{nwerjkgwegergwger}) by $\Sh^{\pi_{0},G}_{\bC}(X)$ and $L^{U(\pi_{0}(X)),G}$ (see \cref{qoiwejfqowefefqfewfq}) by $L^{\pi_{0},G}$.